Home

 Private collection

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 119
+Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 119/Newspaper reports from 1879

 No. 25 - Périssoires.
 Panneau décoratifs.